hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 http://www.analyticsvidhya.com/blog/2015/09/random-forest-algorithm-multiple-challenges/
 9. Tuning Random Forests parameters (Python Scikit-Learn): http://www.analyticsvidhya.com/blog/2015/06/tuning-random-forest-model/
 10. Be careful that random forests have a tendency to bias towards variables that have more number of distinct values.
 Foe example, it favors numeric variables over binary/categorical values.
+11. One of benefits of Random forest which excites me most is, the power of handle large data set with higher dimensionality.
+It can handle thousands of input variables and identify most significant variables so it is considered as one of the <b>dimensionality reduction methods</b>.
+Further, the model <b>outputs Importance of variable</b>, which can be a very handy feature.
+12. It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.
+13. It has methods for balancing errors in data sets where classes are imbalanced.
+14. The capabilities of the above can be extended to unlabeled data, leading to unsupervised clustering, data views and outlier detection.
+15. It doesn’t predict beyond the range in the training data, and that they may over-fit data sets that are particularly noisy.
+16. Random Forest can feel like a black box approach for statistical modelers – you have very little control on what the model does.
+You can at best – try different parameters and random seeds.

 -- Decision Tree